rackerlabs/rackspace-how-to/content/cloud-servers/connecting-to-a-server-using-ssh-on-linux-or-mac-os.md

 step and delete the record of the old SSH host key as follows:

 On your *local* computer, edit the SSH `known_hosts` file and remove any lines that start with your cloud server's IP address.

+**Note:** Use the editor of your choice, such as `nano` on Debian or Ubuntu servers or `vi` on RPM or CENTOS servers.
+For simplicity, this article just uses `nano`.
+If you prefer to use `vi`, substitute `vi` for `nano` in the edit commands.
+For more on using `vi`, see [https://community.rackspace.com/general/f/general-discussion-forum/6676/basics-of-the-vi-text-editor](https://community.rackspace.com/general/f/general-discussion-forum/6676/basics-of-the-vi-text-editor).
+For more on using `nano`, see [https://support.rackspace.com/how-to/modify-your-hosts-file/](https://support.rackspace.com/how-to/modify-your-hosts-file/).

     nano ~/.ssh/known_hosts